Carbon Monoxide and Carbon Dioxide Poisoning in Los Angeles

 Protecting the rights of injured clients throughout California

-According to the American Council on Science and Health, carbon monoxide (CO) poisoning is the 4th leading cause of death in the U.S. The U.S. Centers for Disease Control and Prevention (CDC) reports that about 50,000 people visit emergency rooms due to accidental CO poisoning, and about 430 people die each year in the country from accidental CO poisoning.
+According to the American Council on Science and Health, carbon monoxide (CO) poisoning is the 4th leading cause of death in the United States.
+The U.S. Centers for Disease Control and Prevention (CDC) reports that about 50,000 people visit emergency rooms due to accidental CO poisoning, and about 430 people die each year in the country from accidental CO poisoning.
 The tragedy of this is that CO poisoning is completely preventable.

 The Los Angeles carbon monoxide accident lawyers at McNicholas & McNicholas, LLP understand what it takes to pursue complex cases.
 If you or someone you care about has sustained serious injuries, or if you have lost a loved one because of carbon monoxide or carbon dioxide poisoning due to someone else’s negligence, we are here to pursue compensation for your losses.

 Contact us to discuss the details of your case with our legal team.
 You will not pay attorney fees until we have recovered compensation for you.